-There are several methods used in the process of treatment and recovery that suitably address drug abuse and addiction – from medication treatment, through to behavioral therapy and 12-step support groups.
+There are several methods used in the process of treatment and recovery that suitably address drug abuse and addiction – from medication treatment to behavioral therapy and 12-step support groups.
 The entire treatment process is often divided into three separate, yet integrated, phases: detoxification, rehabilitation, and aftercare support.
 While detox enables the cessation of drug use and aftercare promotes long-term recovery, addiction rehab is the cornerstone of most treatment regimes.
-There are multiple levels of care available at Restore Detox Rehab LA, including residential rehab, intensive outpatient programs, regular outpatient treatment, and partial hospitalization.
+There are multiple levels of care available at Restore Detox Rehab LA, including residential rehab, intensive outpatient treatment programs, regular outpatient treatment, and partial hospitalization.
 Before embarking on the road to recovery, it is important to understand the difference between these distinct services, so that you can choose one that best fits your individual needs.